djvanderlaan/codelist/vignettes/introduction.md

 ### Assignment of codes

-When the vector with codes is transformed to a `coded` object, it can of course also be assigned to:
+When the vector with codes is transformed to a `code` object, it can of course also be assigned to:
 ```{.R #ex220}
 objectsales$product[10] <- "A01"